simalbelen/simalbelen/README.md

 </p>

 ### 🔭 I’m currently working on

-- A password generator made with React.
+- A view of Sesame's work stats of the logged user.

 ### 🌱 I’m currently learning
 - React, Node.js (https://fullstackopen.com/)